UPDATED: July 2018

 It’s no secret that many, if not all, of Australia’s universities – particularly those in the G8 group – are very left wing.
-Much of the content, nature of the subjects, academics and students themselves generally have a progressive bias.
+Much of the prescribed texts and course content, as well as the educators themselves, have open progressive biases.

 This is highly unfortunate, to say the least.